Laboratory Hot Plate Safety

 Tips for Working Safely with Hot Plates:

-• Use only heat-resistant, borosilicate glassware, and check for cracks before heating.
-Never place a glass flask, soft glass, or jars directly on the hot plate.
+- Use only heat-resistant, borosilicate glassware, and check for cracks before heating.
+Only place borosilicate glassware directly on the hotplate.
+All other glassware materials may crack and break if placed directly on the hotplate.
 Make sure that the surface of the plate is larger than the object being heated.

 WSU Office of Environmental Health & Safety